 Our maintained nursery is managed by our governing body.

-Maintained nurseries in St Helens offer places for three and four-year-olds the year before they start school, but children may be able to go sooner if there are enough places.
+Maintained nurseries in St Helens offer places for two, three and four-year-olds the year before they start school, but children may be able to go sooner if there are enough places.

 We also offer two-year-olds places - Your child can get 15 hours of funded nursery care each week for 38 weeks each year!